OpenStack CLI

 pip3 install python-glanceclient

-To authorize in OpenStack API you need to create service user with the role Project Administrator or Project Supervisor and add it to the project.
+To manage resources through the OpenStack API, you need to create a service user with the role of Project Administrator or Project Supervisor and add it to the project.
+If after authorization you need to manage resources under another service user, you can change the authorization data.

 -